-Now in it’s 10th year, the Basingstoke Annual Knee Osteotomy Masterclass continues with the latest innovations, including for the very first time in the UK a live femoral & tibial simultaneous correction.
+The 11th meeting of Basingstoke Knee Osteotomy Masterclass continues with the latest innovations, including live femoral & tibial surgery.

-We have a line up of Key Faculty from the UK and abroad, who will explore exciting new developments in knee osteotomy for 2017.
+We have a line up of key faculty from the UK and abroad, who will explore exciting new developments in knee osteotomy for 2020.

 Workshops & lectures